GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   * One (1) Student prize (*\* student teams are also eligible for grand prize and runner up; student prize only open to those who can demonstrate student status*)**:** **$10,000**

-  * Subcategory: One (1) to Five (5) prizes totaling **$50,000**
+  * Subcategory:

-    * The U.S. Environmental Protection Agency (EPA) will award prizes to projects within this category that focus on reducing marine/ocean plastic pollution and/or creating markets for recycled materials.
+    * One (1) to Five (5) prizes totaling **$50,000:** The U.S. Environmental Protection Agency (EPA) will award prizes to projects within this category that focus on reducing marine/ocean plastic pollution and/or creating markets for recycled materials.
+    * One (1) Prize of **$10,000**: The U.S. Environmental Protection Agency (EPA) will award prizes to projects within this category that focus on helping the public understand the impact of transportation emissions on air quality.
   * Additional in-kind (non-monetary) prizes may be announced.